bbaldino/parsely/README.md

 # Parsely

-Convenient type serialization and deserialization in Rust.
+Convenient type serialization and deserialization in Rust for binary formats.

 Parsely uses derive macros to automatically implement serialization and deserialization methods for your types.